onlyquake/xonotic-wiki/overkill-tutorial.md

 Dodging is somewhat specific to Overkill.
 Most people notice that quickly pressing a movement key twice dodges in that direction.
 When starting to move this can be used to quickly gain a little extra tempo by pressing `forward` twice.
 Remember to bunnyhop or else you lose your just gained speed instantly.

 However dodging does not only apply to starting a movement, but can be used on every (more or less) even surface next to you.
 For example you can bunnyhop alongside a wall and press the `forward` key in quick succession to gain more speed.
 You can do this multiple times with only a short cooldown time.
-You can reach very high speeds using wall dodging, good maps to try this out are *Tarx* and *Equinox*.
+You can reach very high speeds using wall dodging, good maps to try this out are [Tarx](Maps#tarx) and [Equinox](Maps#equinox).

 The fastest way to accelerate is a combination of both wall-dodging and blastering.
 This has to be timed well to gain the most acceleration.

 Nade Jumping
 ------------

 Desperate situations call for desperate measures.
 Sometimes you need to get away *really* fast.
 One way to do that is to let a nade explode in your hand.
-This can be done by either facing in the opposite direction of where you want to be hurled or by being in the upward motion of a jump when the nade explodes. *Space Elevator* is a good map to try this out.
+This can be done by either facing in the opposite direction of where you want to be hurled or by being in the upward motion of a jump when the nade explodes.
+[Space Elevator](Maps#space-elevator) is a good map to try this out.

 Since a nade does about 160 damage you need additional armor or health for this trick, otherwise you'd just commit suicide.